wallarm/product-documentation/docs/latest/admin-en/installation-postanalytics-en.md

 * [Using all-in-one automatic installer](#all-in-one-automatic-installation) (available starting from Wallarm node 4.6) - automates a lot of activities and makes postanalytics module deployment much easier.
 Thus this is a recommended installation method.
 * [Manually](#manual-installation) - use for older node versions.

 When installing filtering and postanalytics module separately, you can combine manual and automatic approaches: install the filtering part (without postanalytics) manually and then postanalytics with all-in-one script and vise versa.
-When doing so, you need always manually [perform the step of connecting the NGINX-Wallarm module to the postanalytics module](#7-connect-the-nginx-wallarm-module-to-the-postanalytics-module).

 ## Requirements